 About our Program

-Our parenting classes have been adapted for online presentation from the University of Minnesota's Parents Forever™ program - the only online program developed by an institute of higher learning.
+Our parenting classes have been adapted for online presentation from the University of Minnesota's Parents Forever™ program - the first online program developed by an institute of higher learning.
 Whether you are Court mandated or you simply want information to assist you or a family member or friend through the turmoil of divorce, our online courses cover a wide range of topics including effective parallel-parenting strategies, handling finances, general legal issues, the impact of divorce on children, new relationships and blended family issues, abuse and domestic violence issues, and much more.

 About the Online Classes